 A mail pops up from the accounts department of your organization.
 The subject reads ‘Submission of Proof towards Investment Declaration for Financial Year 2018-19’.

 You’re shaking in your boots as you realize you haven’t made a single investment and have been wary of all things related to finance and taxes.
 Let’s admit it.
-Taxes can be stressful.
+Taxes can be stressful!
 We don’t blame you.
 Even Albert Einstein who came up with the theory of relativity regarded income tax as the hardest thing to understand in the world.
+Don’t worry, following the simple ways to save income tax will keep you sorted.

-With only a handful of days left, making last-minute tax savings can seem like a herculean task.
+After all, with only a handful of days left, making last-minute tax savings can seem like a herculean task.
 Thankfully, you might already have a few things at hand that can help in tax-saving deductions.
-These simple yet effective last-minute tax saving tips can help you save on deductions, and then some more!
+So, let’s get to the easiest last-minute tax saving tips that can help you save huge on deductions!

 1. Your bachelor pad can help you with your tax savings